Sums of squares and orthogonal integral vectors: Twin-complete numbers

 This characterization of the numbers in~$S$ allows us to see the relationship they bear with Euler's \emph{numeri idonei}.
 Euler defined a \emph{numerus idoneus} to be an integer~$N$ such that, for any positive integer $m$, if

 has a unique solution, then $m$ is of the form $2^ap^k$, $a \in \{0,1\}$, $k \ge 1$, $p$ is a prime.

-Euler was aware of $65$ \emph{numeri idonei}, and it is widely believed and conjectured that his list is complete (\cite{Rib00}).
-It was S.~Chowla who proved that there are only finitely many \emph{numeri idonei} (\cite{Cho34}).
-P.~J.~Weinberger improved Chowla's result to show that if Euler's list is not complete, then at most one \emph{numerus idoneus} is absent and it must be greater than $2\cdot10^{11}$ (\cite{Wei73}).
+Euler was aware of 65 \textit{numeri idonei}, and it is widely believed and conjectured that this list is complete (\cite{Rib00}).
+S.~Chowla proved in \cite{Cho34} that there are only finitely many \textit{numeri idonei}, and P.~J.~Weinberger improved this result by showing that there can be at most one more square-free idoneal number, and, if it exists, it must be greater than $2\cdot10^{11}$ (\cite{Wei73}).
+If there is indeed another square-free idoneal number $N$, and it is even, then $4N$ is also idoneal.
+On the other hand, if $N > 1848$ is idoneal and not square-free, then $N/4$ is both square-free and idoneal (\cite{Kan09}).
+Thus, there are at most 67 idoneal numbers.

 Using Theorem 3.22 of \cite{Cox89} it can be shown that an integer $N$ is a \emph{numerus idoneus} if and only if it cannot be expressed as $xy + yz + zx$ with $0 < x < y < z$.
 Combining this with the characterization by \cite{Mor60} described above, we see that every integer in~$S$ is also one of Euler's \emph{numeri idonei}.
 Checking Euler's list of the $65$ \emph{numeri idonei} (the greatest of which is only $1848$) against the properties listed in Conjecture~\ref{Gauss-conj}, one sees that, indeed, Conjecture~\ref{Gauss-conj} is true if Euler's list is complete.